HandsOnDataViz/book/docs/HandsOnDataViz.md

 Whatever colors you end up choosing, they need to be distinguishable (otherwise what is the point?).
-Do not use colors that are too similar in hue (for example, various shades of green–leave them for choropleth maps).
+Do not use colors that are too similar in hue (for example, various shades of green––leave them for choropleth maps).
 Certain color combinations are hard to interpret for color-blind people, like green/red or yellow/blue, so be very careful with those.
-Figure <a href="#fig:design-principles-color">8</a> shows some good and bad examples of color use.
+Figure <a href="#fig:design-principles-color">14</a> shows some good and bad examples of color use.

 <img src="images/05-chart/design-principles-color.png" alt="Don't use colors just for the sake of it."  />
 <p class="caption">
-Figure 8: Don’t use colors just for the sake of it.
+Figure 14: Don’t use colors just for the sake of it.
 </p>

-If you follow the advice, you should end up with a de-cluttered chart as shown in Figure <a href="#fig:design-principles-decluttered">9</a>.
+If you follow the advice, you should end up with a de-cluttered chart as shown in Figure <a href="#fig:design-principles-decluttered">15</a>.
 Notice how your eyes are drawn to the bars and their corresponding values, not bright colors or secondary components like the axes lines.

 <img src="images/05-chart/design-principles-decluttered.png" alt="Make sure important things catch the eye first."  />
 <p class="caption">
-Figure 9: Make sure important things catch the eye first.
+Figure 15: Make sure important things catch the eye first.
 </p>

 Google Sheets Charts